tomsawyer0224/ml_cpp/README.md

     ```
 3. **Conclusions**
     - These models have good performance on small datasets.
-    - Neural Network gets a less accuracy than Softmax Regression.
+    - Neural Network gets less accuracy than Softmax Regression.
 The reasons can be:
         - Overfitting.
         - The hyper-parameters are not optimal.
         - Dataset is too small.
 # How to use
 1. Clone this repo and cd into ml_cpp.
 2. Install the requirements: gcc compiler, armadilo library, CMake.